MarcusHoltz/marcusholtz.github.io/_posts/2024-02-08-dual-boot-Linux-and-Windows-with-UEFI-fixes-and-hibernation.md

 * * *

-### Use X11 on Fedora 40+ with KDE, again
+## Use X11 on Fedora 40+ with KDE, again

 If you're using Fedora 40+ with the KDE spin, they've removed X11 for Wayland.
 Wayland is not feature 1:1 with X11, so let's not play test - and use a stable system.

 To re-install a working X11 KDE Plasma desktop:

-`sudo dnf remove sddm-wayland-plasma && sudo dnf install plasma-workspace-x11 kwin-x11 sddm-x11`
+`sudo dnf remove -y sddm-wayland-plasma && sudo dnf install -y plasma-workspace-x11 sddm-x11 sddm-breeze sddm-kcm kde-settings-sddm`

+You will have to reboot from terminal, as we just removed the SDDM.

+`sudo reboot`

 Great!
 Upon reboot you should be able to see X11 in your desktop display manager.